purduesigbots/pros/README.md

 - The Atom plugin at [purduesigbots/pros-atom3](https://github.com/purduesigbots/pros-atom3)
 - The kernel [here](https://github.com/purduesigbots/pros)

-If you find a problem with our documentation or tutorials, we have a repository for that, too, at purduesigbots/pros-docs.
+If you find a problem with our documentation or tutorials, we have a repository for that, too, at [purduesigbots/pros-docs](https://github.com/purduesigbots/pros-docs).

+### Hey!
+Why can't I build the PROS 3 kernel?
+The PROS 3 kernel depends on VEX's proprietary Software Development Kit (SDK), which is not available for public consumption.